|(a) Abandoned and unattended property. It is an offense

 (d) Arms and Firearms.
 It is an offense for any person

-to display or discharge an arm or firearm in a state park, unless:
+to display or discharge an arm or firearm in a state park, except

 (1) the person is participating in a public hunting

-activity within the state park that has been authorized by written
+activity within the state park as authorized by applicable public

 (2) the person is fishing by means of lawful archery